5 steps to create a winning market entry strategy

 - connect with services such as the Trade Commissioner Service, Export Development Canada, Canadian and foreign embassies and consulates, and local chambers of commerce

-- attend virtual trade shows and conferences.
-(When COVID-19 restrictions are lifted, you can also consider travelling to trade shows and visiting the country as part of a trade mission or on your own.)
+- attend virtual trade shows and conferences or consider travelling to trade shows and visiting the country as part of a trade mission or on your own

 3. Choose your mode of entry